helm/charts/stable/gocd/README.md

 The cases when the attempt to preconfigure the GoCD server fails:

 1. The service account token mounted as a secret for the GoCD server pod does not have sufficient permissions.
 The API call to configure the plugin settings will fail.
-2. If the GoCD server is started with an existing configuration with security configured, then the API calls in the preconfigure script will fail.
+2. If the GoCD server is started with an existing configuration with security configured, then the API calls in the preconfigure script will fail, but the GoCD server will come up.
+This is to accommodate the fact the the preconfigure script will fail in case a `helm upgrade` happens.

 ### GoCD Agent